singh-arulraj/Behavioral-Cloning/writeup_report.md

-After the collection process, I had 8036 number of data points.
+After using data augmentation and using left and right camera images I had 43328 data points.
 I then preprocessed this data by cropping the data and normalizing the image.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.